stouffer/EvoGeoModules/manuscript/manuscript.md

 phylogenetic matching in the local and regional communities.
 The relationship between the two is linear (95% confidence interval for the correlation coefficient $0.914--0.971$).
-This fits with the hypothesis of local networks being assembled by a random sampling from regional networks: if the presence of selection to maintain pairs of species at matching positions in the phylogenies, the local networks should have a higher degree of phylogenetic matching (through the filtering acting against species pairs at dissimilar positions).
+This fits with the hypothesis of local networks being assembled by a random sampling from regional networks: in the presence of selection to maintain pairs of species at matching positions in the phylogenies, the local networks should have a higher degree of phylogenetic matching (through the filtering acting against species pairs at dissimilar positions).